Draakoor/codptero/README.md

 # codptero
 Call of Duty Eggs for Pterodactyl Webpanel
 Available Eggs at the moment:
-MW2 (iw4x)
+Alterware (MW2, Ghosts, AW, BO3)
+Plutonium (BO2, BO1, MW3, WAW)
+Call of Duty 4x
+Call of Duty MWR H1-Mod
+Call of Duty 2
-Call of Duty 4 (COD4X)
+Call of Duty United Offensive
-Plutonium Black Ops 2
-Plutonium Modern Wafare 3
+EZZ Boiii (Black Ops 3)

 How to use IW4MAdmin in Pterodactyl:
 Create a new mount and assign it to the call of duty eggs and the iw4madmin egg, be sure to that the mount is writeable otherwhise it will not work.